Yu Rang: Background

 Yu was the family-minister of Fan Jishe and Zhonghang Yin who were two of six influential ministers of the Jin State.
-But Jishe and Zhonghang Yin did not appreciate his services properly, so he left those families and served Zhi Yao (智伯瑶) (also known as Zhi Bo).
-Zhi Yao appreciated Yu Rang very much.
+But Yu formed the view that Fan Jishe and Zhonghang Yin did not properly appreciate his services, so he left those families and served Zhi Yao (智伯瑶) (also known as Zhi Bo) instead.
+In return Zhi Yao greatly appreciated Yu Rang's service.
 In a cruel conflict, the Fan Family and Zhonghang Family were defeated by the four families Zhi, Zhao, Wei, Han.
-But Zhi Yao was too greedy, and the other three families allied to eliminate the Zhi clan in the aftermath of Battle of Jinyang and killed Zhi Yao in 453 BC.
+But Zhi Yao was too greedy, and the other three families formed an alliance to eliminate the Zhi clan in the aftermath of Battle of Jinyang and killed Zhi Yao in 453 BC.
 Because Viscount Zhao Xiangzi, brother of the Marquess Xian of Zhao, had hated Zhi Yao deeply, he actually used the skull of Zhi Yao as a drinking cup.

 Lavatory assassination plot

-Yu Rang fled to the mountains and swore revenge for the Zhi Family, changed his name and became a servant in the palace of Jin's monarch.
-He was hiding in a lavatory to murder Zhao Xiangzi.
-But Zhao Xiangzi got worried and had his warriors search the lavatory.
-The warriors brought out Yu Rang and found he had a dagger.
-Zhao Xiangzi pointed him by a sword and asked what he had planned to do.
+Yu Rang fled to the mountains and swore revenge for the Zhi Family.
+Yu changed his name and became a servant in the palace of Jin's monarch.
+One day he hid in a lavatory with the aim of murdering Zhao Xiangzi.
+But Zhao Xiangzi grew suspicious and had his soldiers search the lavatory.
+The soldiers found Yu Rang and discovered that he had a dagger.
+Zhao Xiangzi pointed his sword towards Yu and asked what he had planned to do.
 Yu Rang answered that he wanted to avenge his former lord, Zhi Bo.
-The warriors were ready to kill him, but Zhao Xiangzi showed respect for Yu Rang's moral righteousness and ordered Yu Rang to be released.
+Zhao Xiangzi's soldiers were ready to kill him, but Zhao Xiangzi showed respect for Yu Rang's moral righteousness and ordered Yu Rang to be released.

 Disguising as a beggar

-Yu Rang knew Zhao Xiangzi could recognize him again, so he disfigured himself having his skin covered with lacquer to create scars and sores.
-He became a beggar in a market, and even his wife only identified him by his voice.
+Yu Rang knew Zhao Xiangzi would recognize him if their paths crossed again, so he disfigured himself by having his skin covered with lacquer to create scars and sores.
+He pulled out his teeth and became a beggar in a market.
+He was so changed that even his wife could only identify him by his voice.
 To change his voice, Yu Rang swallowed charcoal.

-A friend of him was worried and tried to persuade him to choose other methods, "You have many abilities and you can serve Zhao Family.
+A friend of his was worried about Yu's plans and tried to persuade him to choose another approach to achieve his mission: "You have many abilities and you can serve Zhao Family.
 They will trust you.
 Then, you can easily do what you plan to do."
-Yu Rang answered, "Because I am the family-minister of Zhi Bo, I want to revenge him.
-It shows faithfulness.
-But if I serve Zhao Xiangzi and kill him then, I am not a faithful person any longer."
+Yu Rang answered, "Because I was the family-minister of Zhi Bo, I want to avenge him.
+Doing so shows faithfulness.
+But if I serve Zhao Xiangzi and kill him then I am no longer a faithful person."